airbr/notes/readme.md

 # Law (Love?)
 Notes

-### Hobby side project to release into the creative commons a set of transcribed notes from havin done a law degree and do some analysis/remixing
+### Hobby side project to release a set of transcribed notes from a law degree and do some analysis/remixing

 #### Ideas:

-* Create Git Repository, in incredibly unlikely event these out of date notes would be useful to anyone.
+* Create and push a Git Repository, in incredibly unlikely event these out of date notes would be useful to anyone. ✅

 * License the project to be as permissive as possible - MIT?